baleada/docs/assets/md/tailwind-linear/index.md

 All configurations returned by `tailwindLinear` are plain JavaScript objects, so you can also spread them out alongside any additional custom values you want to add.

+Just remember that you'll have to tack on the property name after your function call to make sure you're spreading your desired configuration object, instead of the parent object `tailwindLinear` returns.

 :::
 ```js
 const tailwindLinear = require('@baleada/tailwind-linear')